Chemical weapons in World War I: 1917: Mustard gas

 The most widely reported chemical agent of the First World War was mustard gas.
 Despite the name it is not a gas but a volatile oily liquid, and is dispersed as a fine mist of liquid droplets.
-It was introduced as a vesicant by Germany on July 12, 1917, weeks prior to the Third Battle of Ypres.
+It was introduced as a vesicant by Germany on 12 July 1917, weeks prior to the Third Battle of Ypres.
 The Germans marked their shells yellow for mustard gas and green for chlorine and phosgene; hence they called the new gas Yellow Cross.
 It was known to the British as HS (Hun Stuff), and the French called it Yperite (named after Ypres).

 Mustard gas is not an effective killing agent (though in high enough doses it is fatal) but can be used to harass and disable the enemy and pollute the battlefield.
-Delivered in artillery shells, mustard gas was heavier than air, and it settled to the ground as an oily liquid.
+Delivered in artillery shells, mustard gas was heavier than air and settled to the ground as an oily liquid.
 Once in the soil, mustard gas remained active for several days, weeks, or even months, depending on the weather conditions.

 The skin of victims of mustard gas blistered, their eyes became very sore and they began to vomit.
 Mustard gas caused internal and external bleeding and attacked the bronchial tubes, stripping off the mucous membrane.
 This was extremely painful.
 Fatally injured victims sometimes took four or five weeks to die of mustard gas exposure.

 One nurse, Vera Brittain, wrote: "I wish those people who talk about going on with this war whatever it costs could see the soldiers suffering from mustard gas poisoning.
 Great mustard-coloured blisters, blind eyes, all sticky and stuck together, always fighting for breath, with voices a mere whisper, saying that their throats are closing and they know they will choke."

 The polluting nature of mustard gas meant that it was not always suitable for supporting an attack as the assaulting infantry would be exposed to the gas when they advanced.
 When Germany launched Operation Michael on 21 March 1918, they saturated the Flesquières salient with mustard gas instead of attacking it directly, believing that the harassing effect of the gas, coupled with threats to the salient's flanks, would make the British position untenable.